 hpclink [options] link-command

-To link with hpclink, first locate the last step in your application's build, that is, the command that produces the final, statically linked binary).
+To link with hpclink, first locate the last step in your application's build system (the command that produces the final, statically linked binary).
 Then just use hpclink instead of the system linker in that command.
-One simple way of accomplishing this is to simply prepend the hpclink command to the front of a Makefile's link line.
-You may also wish to rename the binary name (-o app-hpclink).
+One simple way of accomplishing this is to prepend hpclink to your makefile's link line.
+You may also wish to rename your binary (e.g. -o appname-hpclink}).

-To control HPCToolkit's performance measurement library during an application's execution, use the following environment variables:
+To control HPCToolkit's performance measurement during application execution, set one or more of the following environment variables:

 Compile the "hello, world" program with gcc and link in the hpcrun code statically.